Serving Youth with Severe Emotional and Behavioral Challenges

-Crotched Mountain's educational and residential treatment model, called Cedar's Point, is designed to meet the specific health, treatment and educational needs of youth with severe emotional and behavioral problems.
+Crotched Mountain's educational and residential, is designed to meet the specific health, treatment and educational needs of youth with severe emotional and behavioral problems.
 Our model provides a safe, structured and caring environment where students receive expert medical care, psychological care, therapeutic treatments, education and vocational development.
 Our focus is on successful reunification with family, permanency of relationships and reintegration into public schools and the community.

 Populations and Diagnoses Served

-Cedar's Point serves males and females ages 10-22 years with co-occurring complex diagnostic profiles including mental illness, challenging behaviors and learning disabilities.
+Crotched Mountain serves males and females ages 10-22 years with co-occurring complex diagnostic profiles including mental illness, challenging behaviors and learning disabilities.
 The behavioral expressions of clinical diagnoses such as depression, bi-polar disorder, oppositional defiant disorder, post-traumatic stress disorder, traumatic brain injury, anxiety disorder and developmental disabilities are a focal point of treatment.
-These behaviors may include aggression against self and others, stealing, threatening, running away, avoidance, defiance and property destruction.
+These behaviors may include aggression against self and others, stealing, threatening, elopement, avoidance, defiance and property destruction.

 Evidence-Based Therapies and Approaches

-Clinical services utilize a trauma-focused, cognitive behavioral therapy (TF-CBT) approach, dialectical behavior therapy (DBT), family therapy and recreational therapy.
+Clinical services utilize a trauma-focused, behavioral therapy approach and family therapy.
 Informing treatment with these processes allows clinicians to address trauma history, while simultaneously helping individuals to modify behavior, develop more adaptive problem-solving skills, become more present focused and improve quality of interpersonal relationships.

 Our values-based developmental therapeutic approach also plays a strong role in treatment.
 Students identify what's important to them and learn to substitute maladaptive coping strategies for more effective ones when regulating their emotions and solving problems.